WASP-107b: Physical characteristics

 Helium was discovered in the planet's atmosphere in 2018, making it the first time helium was discovered on an exoplanet.
 A follow-up observation with Keck in 2020 showed that the helium absorption extends beyond transit-egress.
 Extreme ultraviolet radiation from the host star is gradually whittling down the planet's atmosphere, forming a comet-like tail 7 times as long as the radius of the planet.

+In November 2023, scientists discovered that its atmosphere contains water (H2O) vapour and sulfur dioxide (SO2).
+The clouds on this planet are made up of silicates.
+The data, along with the unexpectedly low abundance of methane (CH4), suggests a hotter interior and a more massive core than previously estimated.
+Tidal heating, caused by the planet's slightly elliptical orbit, is believed to be the source of the extra internal heat.

+In September 2024 it was revealed that there is an east-west asymmetry in the atmospheric properties (e.g, climate, cloud structure) of WASP-107b, which previously had not been expected for planet of its kind.